SERVICE DESIGN NEW PRODUCT DEVELOPMENT

 Measurable Success Indicators

-• Program expansion and sustainability: Sally Beauty continues to gradually expand their roster of licensed colorists to meet growing demand, indicating that the service was generating sufficient value to justify ongoing operational costs.
+Sally Beauty continues to gradually expand their roster of licensed colorists to meet growing demand.
 The program remains active and popular well beyond the initial launch period.

-• Feature adoption patterns: Text chat became the overwhelmingly preferred consultation method among users, validating our iterative approach to user preferences over our initial assumptions.
+Text chat became the overwhelmingly preferred consultation method among users, validating an iterative approach to user preferences over our initial assumptions.

 Evidence of Impact

-• Customer loyalty and repeat engagement: Despite initial technical challenges and wait times, users demonstrated genuine faith in the LCOD concept and showed strong inclination to engage with the service on multiple occasions.
+Despite initial technical challenges and wait times, users demonstrated genuine faith in the LCOD concept and showed strong inclination to engage with the service on multiple occasions.
 Once customers successfully connected with a colorist, they consistently appreciated the value and converted into loyal, repeat users.
-This was a clear indicator that the core service delivered meaningful value.

-• Successful conversion of hesitant customers: The service effectively addressed its primary goal of converting reluctant customers into confident DIY colorists.
-Users who had previously been intimidated by professional-grade products reported feeling empowered to attempt techniques they wouldn't have tried without professional guidance.
+The service effectively addressed its primary goal of converting reluctant customers into confident DIY colorists.
+Users who had previously been intimidated by professional-grade products reported feeling empowered to attempt techniques they wouldn't have tried on their own.

 Lessons Learned